In Japan's record stimulus, set to clear the Diet, what will be on offer? | The Japan Times

 The government will spend ¥12.8 trillion to fund a controversial ¥100,000 cash handout program for all individuals, including foreign nationals registered as residents.
 The Cabinet had initially set a ¥300,000 cash distribution policy for households struggling with income losses, but it reorganized the bill after Komeito, the junior partner of the ruling Liberal Democratic Party led by Prime Minister Shinzo Abe, strongly urged Abe to do so.
 It is extremely rare for the Cabinet to reverse a policy already approved.

 It will finance ¥3.8 trillion for small and medium enterprises to secure cash to stay afloat.
-Also, ¥2.3 trillion is set aside for those companies and solo proprietors experiencing severe financial losses.
+Also, ¥2.3 trillion is set aside for those companies and solo proprietors experiencing severe income slash.
 The firms can receive up to ¥2 million each and self-employed individuals ¥1 million if their revenues have halved due to the impact of the virus.

 The money for these measures for households and companies totals ¥19.4 trillion, which accounts for around 76 percent of the whole supplementary budget.